 Many college students are too busy studying, or doing other things, to really think about fire safety in their dorm rooms.
 However, it is something that every college student should think about.
 Following some basic, commonsense fire safety rules will help you avoid the possibility of a fire.
-Therefore, here are some tips on how to make your dorm room safer and less flammable:

 Keep Things Clean and Tidy